uobdv/Design-Verification/index.md

   3. Post your question on the online Blackboard forum for the unit.
   4. Ask a fellow student via Teams.

-- **Please note that sending Kerstin an email may not result in the type of help you may need.** This is because Kerstin gets far too many emails per day to process them all in a timely manner.
+- **Please avoid sending Kerstin an email to get help as this may not result in the type of help you may need.** This is because Kerstin gets far too many emails per day to process them all in a timely manner.